 With this technique, you gently place your baby over your shoulder and alternate between patting and rubbing their back.
 Place your baby so their belly is resting against your breast or shoulder, so there is a little pressure to help expel air bubbles.
 Don’t bounce as you burp; that can lead to your baby spitting up.

 2. Sitting Up on Lap

 With your baby sitting on your lap, lean them over with one hand supporting their head and chest.
 Gently rub and pat their back to coax out gas bubbles with your other hand.
 Don’t forget to have a burp rag over your hand or at the very least nearby.

 3. Face-Down on Lap

 With this burping technique, lay baby across your legs.
 Make sure your legs are parallel, and both feet are on the ground.
 Your baby’s tummy should be on one leg, and the baby’s head should turn sideways on the other.

 A burp cloth should be over the leg that has your baby’s head.
 With one hand, support your baby to make sure they don’t roll.
 Take your other hand and gently pat their back to burp baby.
 Alternate with rubbing their back in circular motions.

 4. Over the Arm

 This burping technique works better once your baby has a little bit of head control.
 You have your baby hanging over your arm with your arm across your baby’s stomach.

 Their back is up against your belly, and you are carrying them in front of you, facing out.
 Place your other hand under their bottom to support them.
 Then walk around.
 The natural movement and slight pressure on their belly push their burps out.

-If you have tried all of the traditional favorites on getting baby to burp and still have no luck, you may need to try other tactics.
+If you have tried all of the traditional baby tricks on getting your baby to burp and still have no luck, you may need to try other tactics.
 The next three techniques help any trapped air inside that may be built up come out.
 It may come out as a burp or a fart.

 5. Massage the Burp Out